 After the lake turns over, late September through November is prime season for the deep-water structure fisherman on Lake Fork.
-Additionally, big bass will continue to be caught deep through February, although the bite typically slows by late November.
-Huge schools of shad group up in deep water and the white bass, yellow bass, and crappie follow them.
-Being a real sucker for all you can eat buffets, tremendous congregations of bass join the action and happily stuff themselves on the shad, crappie, yellow bass, smaller bass, and anything else they can get in their mouths.
-Learn how to find and fish for these schools and you'll add your lures to the list of what the bass are eating this fall.
+Big bass will also be caught deep through February, although the bite typically slows by late November.
+Vast schools of shad group up in deep water, and the white bass, yellow bass, and crappie follow them.
+Being an absolute sucker for all-you-can-eat buffets, tremendous congregations of bass join the action.
+Happily, they stuff themselves on the shad, crappie, yellow bass, smaller bass, and anything else they can get in their mouths.
+Learn how to find and fish for these schools, and you'll add your lures to the list of what the bass are eating this fall.

-For example, if fish are suspending about 28 feet down in open water, check the tops of humps and points that are about 28 feet deep and you'll likely find schools of active fish.
+For example, if fish are suspending about 28 feet down in open water, check the tops of humps and points about 28 feet deep, and you'll likely find schools of active fish.
 Most bass in summer relate to deep structure with significant depth changes nearby like points, humps, ledges, and creek channel bends.
-While all of these can hold bass in fall, large flats are also often productive in the main lake and also near creek channels in bigger creeks.
-Also in contrast to summer, fall schools often assemble in barren areas that are devoid of timber or spots with a few pieces of isolated cover, instead of on structure with heavy cover.
+While all of these can hold bass in fall, large flats are also often productive in the main lake and near creek channels in bigger creeks.
+Also, in contrast to summer, fall schools often assemble in barren areas devoid of timber or spots with a few pieces of isolated cover instead of on structure with heavy cover.
 Bass are on the move a lot this time of year following bait, so spots that are loaded up one day can be barren the next.
-Use your graph to check lots of deep spots and don't start fishing until you either find a large school or locate an area with several large arches (fish) on the screen.
+Use your graph to check lots of deep spots, and don't start fishing until you either find a large school or locate an area with several large arches (fish) on the screen.

 Once you've found a good school, catching bass is usually the easy part.
-For fish located on or near the bottom, Carolina rigs and drop shots are my preferred baits.
-On the Carolina rig, I'll rig a 1-ounce sinker with P-Line 20 pound fluorocarbon line and a 36 inch in leader.
-On the business end, I'll rig a Lake Fork Tackle Baby Ring Fry, Magic Shad, or 4.5 inch Live Magic Shad.
+Carolina rigs and drop shots are my preferred baits for fish located on or near the bottom.
+I'll rig a 1-ounce sinker with 20lb fluorocarbon P-Line line and a 36-inch leader on the Carolina rig.
+On the business end, I'll rig a Lake Fork Tackle Baby Ring Fry, Magic Shad, or 4.5-inch Live Magic Shad.
 Watermelon, watermelon/red, green pumpkin, watermelon/chartreuse, and albino shad are all great colors to try.
-Simply drag this under the schools, with long pauses between pulls.
+Drag this under the schools, with long pauses between pulls.

 For pure numbers of bass, it's hard to beat the drop shot.
-A Twitch Worm or 3.5 inch Live Magic Shad on a drop shot rigged 12 inches above a ½ ounce sinker with 8- to 12-pound P-Line fluorocarbon line works best for me.
-When the fish are active, a constant twitching of the bait on slack line works best, while simply dead-sticking the bait on a taught line works better as the water cools or when the bite is tough.
+A Twitch Worm or 3.5-inch Live Magic Shad on a drop shot rigged 12 inches above a ½ ounce sinker with 8- to 12-pound P-Line fluorocarbon line works best for me.
+When the fish are active, a constant twitching of the bait on the slackline works best, while simply dead-sticking the bait on a taught line works better as the water cools or when the bite is tough.

-With the bass primarily eating shad, baits that work up off the bottom for suspended fish and that imitate dying baitfish excel many days.
-Jigging spoons, crankbaits, tail spinners, jigs, swimbaits, and even topwaters catch lots of bass each fall.
-Chrome, gold, and white jigging spoons and tail spinners from ¼- to 2-ounces in various shapes and fall patterns work very well.
+With the bass primarily eating shad, baits that work up off the bottom for suspended fish and imitate dying baitfish excel many days.
+Jigging spoons, crankbaits, tail spinners, jigs, swimbaits, and even topwater catch lots of bass each fall.
+Chrome, gold, and white jigging spoons and tail spinners from ¼- to 2-ounces in various shapes and fall patterns work well.

 Some spoons and tail spinners fall faster while others flutter down at a slower rate, based on the shape of the spoon or the size of the blade on the spinner.
 Try multiple baits until you find what the bass prefer.
 Furthermore, some days these metal baits work best when ripped off the bottom.
-Other days they work better when dragged along the bottom or held in place several feet off the bottom for long periods of time.
+Other days, they work better when dragged along the bottom or held in place several feet off the bottom.

-When the bite really gets tough, small ¼ ounce jigs worked slowly through the schools can attract bites from inactive fish, including lunkers.
-For a sensitive rig with some power for big fish, I'll rig my jigs on 20 pound Spectrex braided line with a 6 foot P-Line fluorocarbon leader in 8- to 12-pound test.
+When the bite gets tough, small ¼ ounce jigs worked slowly through the schools can attract bites from inactive fish, including lunkers.
+For a sensitive rig with some power for big fish, I'll rig my jigs on 20lb braided line with a 6-foot, 8- to 12-pound test fluorocarbon leader.

 Cast these out on 15- or 20-pound fluorocarbon line, count them down to the depth of the fish, then swim them back in.